Also see second article by Russ Firlik - More to the Cotswolds....

 influences of Italian Renaissance and Dutch: Curved gables, open courtyards, clustered

 in groups of 2 or 3 chimney stacks reflecting Italian Renaissance influence.
 Striking

-internal features included decorative ribbon-like strapwork, colored marble, and the
+internal features included decorative ribbon-like strapwork, coloured marble, and the

 most ostentatious main entrances.

 The most difficult findings that represented the Renaissance's second phase was the

 Jacobean.
 We located The Dial House in Bourton-on-the- Water, Wroxton Abbey, Bibury